Best Medicare Supplement Plans in Minnesota (2026)

 Consider Optional Riders and Add-Ons

-Minnesota carriers add extra benefits to Basic Plans through optional riders covering the Part A deductible, preventive care or foreign travel emergencies.
+Minnesota carriers add optional riders to Basic Plans for the Part A deductible, preventive care and foreign travel emergencies.
 Some insurers include wellness perks like gym memberships or household discounts.
-Extended Basic plans bundle many of these benefits automatically, so compare what each carrier includes in their base premium.
+Extended Basic bundles most of those benefits in the base premium.
+Run the total cost comparison between Basic plus riders and Extended Basic before choosing.

 Minnesota Medicare Resources